Indonesia: Security Sector Reform and Civil Society Capacity Building

 - Civil Society Toolkit on Security Governance Issues

 A number of key items from the Gender and Security Sector Reform Toolkit were also translated into Bahasa to support programming.

 Partnerships with Local Stakeholders

-During the most recent project, DCAF worked closely with IDSPS and Lesperssi to facilitate capacity development programming for parliamentarians, NGOs and the media on security governance issues.
+Between 2008 and 2010, DCAF worked closely with IDSPS and Lesperssi to facilitate capacity development programming for parliamentarians, NGOs and the media on security governance issues.

-DCAF's work with parliamentarians has focused on parliamentarians in Commission 1, the Indonesian parliamentary committee dealing with issues of defence, foreign affairs, communications and information.
+DCAF's work with parliamentarians focused on parliamentarians in Commission 1, the Indonesian parliamentary committee dealing with issues of defence, foreign affairs, communications and information.
 Meetings with parliamentarians in Commission 3 dealing with internal security matters and media affairs began in 2007.

 Indonesia was also invited to join DCAF's Foundation Council and formally accepted in October 2007.